-When you are faced with having to replace a significant amount of your siding, this may be the time to do some storm damage restoration.
+When you are faced with having to replace a significant amount of your siding, this may be the time to employ storm damage restoration services.

 While you are making decisions about your next step, you need to make repairs, even temporary repairs, to the damaged siding.
 Leaving it as it is will expose the underlying wood on your home vulnerable to rot, which leads to even more damage.
 That is why you must take immediate steps to protect your home.

 A storm damage restoration contractor can install roof tarps to keep water out and protect your home from exposure while you are in the process of getting an insurance claim filed and planning what kind of repairs you need.
 The cost of tarping and other emergency protective measures will usually covered by the homeowners’ insurance policies.

 Working with an experienced storm damage restoration contractor has many benefits.
 A storm damage restoration contractor can complete necessary emergency protection measures for your storm-damaged home, assess the extent of the damage (which you may not be able to observe yourself), and make recommendations for the repair and restoration process.
 That may include replacing the existing siding with better quality siding than before, replacing outdated appliances with upgraded models, and other ways to restore your home to a condition better than before the damage.